inakilastra/CPP01/README.md

 <h3>Exercise 02: HI THIS IS BRAIN</h3>

-Turn-in directory : ex02/
+Turn-in directory : ex02/ <br />
-Files to turn in : Makefile, main.cpp
+Files to turn in : Makefile, main.cpp<br />
-Forbidden functions : None
+Forbidden functions : None<br />

 Write a program that contains: